laravel/docs/responses.md

         return [1, 2, 3];
     });

+> {tip} Did you know you can also return [Eloquent collections](/docs/{{version}}/eloquent-collections) from your routes or controllers?
+They will automatically be converted to JSON.
+Give it a shot!

 #### Response Objects

 Typically, you won't just be returning simple strings or arrays from your route actions.
 Instead, you will be returning full `Illuminate\Http\Response` instances or [views](/docs/{{version}}/views).